-- Fever (before medication)
+- -Fever (before medication)

-- · Undiagnosed or infectious rash
+- -Undiagnosed or infectious rash

-- Diarrhea
+- -Diarrhea

-- Vomiting
+- -Vomiting

-- Severe sore throat
+- -Severe sore throat

-- Persistent or severe cough
+- -Persistent or severe cough

-- · Persistent or severe headache
+- -Persistent or severe headache

 If your student has a fever, they must be fever free without medication for 24 hours before returning to school.
 A student also needs to be free of diarrhea or vomiting for 24 hours to return to school.
-If a student becomes ill while at school, their parents will be asked to take them home.
+If a student becomes ill while at school, his/her parents will be asked to take him/her home.
 If school authorities are unable to reach a parent, the person listed as the emergency contact on the registration form will be notified.

-Prescription Medication: If your student must take prescription medicine while at school, written authorization from you and the doctor is required.
-The medication must be provided in the original labeled container and kept in the school office at all times.
+Prescription Medication: If your child must take prescription medicine while at school, written authorization from you and the doctor is required.
+The medication must be provided in the original labeled container and kept in the school office at all times